jamiephan/HeroesOfTheStorm_TryMode2.0/docs/index.md

 Base on the naming of the internal variables, I assume this is for QA testers.
 To use it, type `-devcheats` in the chat (on either Ally or All chats only).

 >Note: In a recent commit, I have sync the `/` key with QA Cheat menu and Debug menu, which means the `/` key will open both debug and QA menu together.
-I am considering should I "desync" them.
+I am considering should I "de-sync" them.

 Here is a quick look of the QA cheat menu: